 To revert any changes to your Windows, Control Panel is the first and foremost way.
-You can configure your Windows according to your need, by making changes in the settings for different settings under the hood of Control Panel.
-Today, in this article, I’ll show you, how you can access Control Panel straight from Desktop context menu in Windows 10/8.
+You can configure your Windows according to your need by changing the settings for different settings under the hood of Control Panel.
+Today, in this article, I’ll show you how you can access Control Panel straight from Desktop context menu in Windows 11/10.

 Add Control Panel to Desktop Context Menu